 In my quest to "prove" to the insurance company that the sheetrock in my home would not be "pre-loss" condition if simply cleaned, sealed, and painted, I stumbled across a very interesting and insightful article in the Journal of Fire Sciences.
 The article by Melinge et al., (2010) describes the discrete mineralogical phase changes that occur over time during exposure to high heat.
 Their laboratory analysis involved exposing a very thick piece of gypsum wallboard (40 mm) to high heat over time and documenting the incremental changes to the mineralogy as the calcination process occurs.
 What is very interesting about their study, is that they were able to document the exposure length of time and temperature and its relationship to the gypsum wallboard across its cross-section.
 They could record the phase changes as they occurred on the heat-exposed surface of the wall board and then observed as those changes migrated through the wallboard.
 Their work showed that alterations of the gypsum board due to exposure to high heat is dependent on the thickness of the gypsum board, the temperature of the fire, and the length of exposure time.

 We cut samples of the sheetrock to send off for testing, one from the second story ceiling that was exposed to high heat and another from the lower floor on the far end of the home not exposed to the heat.
 There were very obvious differences in the material as the samples were cut.
 The sample from the ceiling had very irregular edges and was crumblier, although only through about half the thickness of the sample.
 The piece cut from an unexposed portion of the house had smooth edges and no obvious issues.
 Moisture testing of sheetrock samples from the heat-exposed ceiling in my home yielded a 8% decrease in water content compared to the sample from an unaffected portion of the home.
 It was interesting to find that the same methods for obtaining geotechnical moisture measurements in soils are used to evaluate the moisture content of the sheetrock.
 The only difference is that they have to heat the sample more slowly than a typical soil sample so as not to initiate the calcination stage too early.
+It took us over a month to come to a consensus with the insurance company regarding the sheetrock.
+The insurance company finally agreed to change out 60% of the sheetrock.
+We are paying our contractor to remove and replace the other 40% out of our own pocket.
+In the end, I think they ignored the science and opted to concede only because our alternate living expenses were adding up.
+I learned, however, that the sheetrock does more for you than just look nice.
+If we are unfortunate enough to have to go through this again, I want the peace of mind that any loss was not due to reduced fire retardancy of our walls.

 Yay for calcium sulfate dihydrate!!